innovation-first/paradox-innovation/README.md

 The CI/CD ends with executing kastctl (a lightweight variant of helm provided by the Kast team) to update the public blog exposed on our google cloud platform.

+## Style

+Custom partials and layouts override of the Lightbi theme can be found in [layouts](./layouts)

+In a similar manner, custom styling can be found in [static/css](./static/css)